-We offer a platform for an intergenerational exchange of experience among students, young professionals, and seniors.
-This facilitates discussions or exchange among like-minded people, allows our members to bring up any issues related to LGBTQ matters, and helps to build Switzerland’s most diverse network.
-Here, everyone is welcome, regardless of sexuality.
-We aim to broaden this network over time: We welcome LGBTQ students from all fields of study and look forward to welcoming LGBTQ professionals from all sectors and industries.
+We provide an active platform to foster the intergenerational exchange of experience between LGBTQ students and seasoned professionals.
+This facilitates discussions and encounters among like-minded people, allows our members to bring up any issues related to LGBTQ matters, and helps to build Switzerland’s most diverse network.
+We welcome LGBTQ students from all fields of study and look forward to welcoming LGBTQ professionals from all sectors and industries.

 We connect people and create a platform on which individuals can share their experiences.
 This offers you individual assistance in your personal and professional development.
 So, take this chance and learn from your peer group!

 Once every semester, the Get Connected Event gives everyone the opportunity to meet other participants.
 This is your chance to expand your personal network and to broaden your horizon.
 Panel discussions bring current LGBTQ trends and topics into focus.
 A large networking apéro riche rounds up the event.
 We’re looking forward to meeting you there!

 Are you a student or doing your PhD?
 Are you considering yourself as LGBTQ and would like to meet your peers to exchange your experiences regarding LGBTQ-related topics at the workplace?
 Would you like to benefit from the expertise of an extensive network of LGBTQ-professionals?
 Then Get Connected – unique in Switzerland – is just what you are looking for!
 Get Connected offers a platform for intergenerational exchange of experiences among students, young and seasoned professionals.
 This facilitates interaction among like-minded people, allows our members to touch on LGBTQ-related topics – and finally builds Switzerland’s most diverse network.